arnaudeveloper/msp430-HM10/README.md

 ```
 (*)As you can see in the image you only need to add more else if, and others global variables.

+After launch AT+DISC? command you will see the captured MAC address in the following global varaibles

 ![imagen](https://user-images.githubusercontent.com/38794634/54521762-decfcf00-496b-11e9-903a-f1ddfc0da529.png)

+In that example:
+      - address2 = 90E202020A47
+      - address3= 341513CE6FF6
+      - address4= 606405CFCD4F

 3. Try to connect and initialize a dialogue